Programs of Study

 Program Summary:

-Clinical experiences for Nursing students are scheduled by the Nursing Department and may include day, evening, and weekend time frames.
+Clinical experiences for Nursing students are scheduled by the Nursing Department and may include day, evening and weekend time frames.
 Students are responsible for providing their own transportation to clinical and community facilities in Sullivan and surrounding counties.
 All clinical components run concurrently with lectures.
-To progress, students must satisfactorily complete all clinical components.
+To progress, students must satisfactorily complete all

 Students must also complete assignments in the Nursing Skills Lab and Simulation Lab.
 These assignments are completed both inside and outside of class time.